junaidshaikh-js/new-grid-times/README.md

 # New Grid Times — Module 7 workshop

-In this workshop, our goal is to build a sophisticated, responsive grid layout for an online newspaper, the New Grid Times:
+In this workshop, our goal is to build a sophisticated, responsive grid layout for an online newspaper, the New Grid Times

 ![Desktop-sized mockup](/docs/desktop-mockup.png)